-- accounts attributable to elective deferrals - accounts attributable to Employer matching contributions - accounts attributable to Employer nonelective contributions - accounts attributable to mandatory employee contributions
+- accounts attributable to elective deferrals - accounts attributable to Employee (after-tax) contributions - accounts attributable to rollover contributions

 Restricted Amounts.
 There are additional restrictions placed on hardship distributions from certain accounts (referred to as "Restricted Accounts").
 You can take hardship distributions from elective deferrals but not from earnings on elective deferrals.
 You cannot take hardship distributions from employer contributions held in custodial accounts.
 You cannot take hardship distributions from qualified employer contributions.
 Ask the Plan Administrator if you need further details.